fjbotha/go-spscqueue/README.md

 	q.Advance() // Remove the item at the front of the queue.
 }
 fmt.Println(q.Len())

+// There is also a Reserve-Commit pattern, which allows the producer to access
+// the underlying queue data.
+This is potentially useful when working on
+// pre-allocated data.
+v3, ok := q.Reserve() // Work on the underlying queue data.
+for !ok {
+	runtime.Gosched()
+	v3, ok = q.Reserve()
+}
+// Do something with v3.
+// ...
+q.Commit() // Present the element to the consumer.

 ```

 The combination of `Front()` and `Advance()` achieves the same as `Pop()`.
 Using them allows for